 You can find these parenting books about Dyslexia at your local library or purchase through the affiliate links provided for your convenience.

-Dyslexia Books for Parents
+Dyslexia Resources for Parents

 My son Vman’s diagnosis wasn’t particularly a surprise.
 He entered 2nd grade not being able to read at all.